 Students (full- or part-time) affiliated with the schools of Medicine, Nursing, and Public Health should contact University Health Services at 410-955-3250.
-After hours, you may enter a callback number at 410-283-3855.
 University Health Services remains open to Hopkins students, post-doctoral fellows, house staff, and trainees.

 - Please call UHS and do not visit the clinic.
 UHS nurses screen all patients for COVID-19 before making an appointment or having you stop in.

 - In most cases, for the safety of patients and staff, rather than have you visit the clinic in person, we plan to utilize telemedicine or phone visits as much as possible.

 - For in-person visits, you may notice that fewer staff in the office, and that visits may be spaced out.
 You may also notice rearranged waiting and staffing areas that promote social distancing.

 - When you call the clinic, since many staffers may be working from home, you maybe be asked to leave a voicemail message.
 UHS staffers will be checking these messages and getting back to you promptly to assist with your concern.

 Preventing the spread of illness

 To slow the spread of COVID-19, public health experts encourage social distancing, a practice designed to keep sick individuals from coming in contact with healthy ones in order to limit opportunities for transmission.
 The CDC recommends avoiding large gatherings and crowds, and maintaining a distance of approximately six feet from others.

 The Hub has published a social distancing overview that explores how the practice can “flatten the curve” and help prevent surges in illness that have the potential to overwhelm health care systems and lead to increased loss of life.